Nursing

 NUR 742.
 Psychiatric Mental Health Across the Lifespan III.
 4 credits.
 SP

 NUR 742 is designed as the final didactic course for the Psychiatric Mental Health Nurse Practitioner students.
-Students continue to engage in the role of the advanced practice nurse consistent with the competencies of doctoral education for advanced nursing practice.
-Emphasis is placed on expanding opportunities that are available for advance practice nurses that have not yet been experienced or adequately explored such as forensics, juvenile centers, ECT, consultation psychiatry, substance and alcohol treatment, EMDR, TMS, and tele psychiatry as well as group, family and individual therapy.
-Unique rural mental health needs will be explored.
+Students continue to engage in the role of the advanced practice nurse consistent with the competencies of advanced nursing practice.
+Emphasis is placed on expanding opportunities that are available for advance practice nurses that have not yet been experienced or adequately explored.
 Also, students will hone their skills of combining both psychotherapeutic techniques with psychiatric medication management for both acute and chronic psychiatric patient populations in preparation for their certification exam.
 P: NUR 733; CO: NUR 774 or NUR 855.

 NUR 743.
 Practicum I: Neonatal Assessment and Management.
 2 credits.
 SU

 NUR 743 is a preceptor-supervised practicum course designed to begin development of the Neonatal Nurse Practitioner (NNP) role by providing care to infants in the delivery room, transition nursery, intermediate care nursery, and diagnostic procedures in the intensive care nursery.
 The student applies knowledge of pathophysiology, neonatal assessment, emergency stabilization, radiological evaluation, laboratory interpretation, and diagnostic reasoning to the care of normal and low-risk neonates in the NICU.
 This practicum requires 150 direct clinical hours.
-P: 4000 hours of NICU patient care experience.
+P: 4000 hours of direct patient care in a Level III or Level IV NICU.
 CO: NUR 633, NUR 751.

 NUR 746.
 Advanced Adult-Gerontology Acute Care Nursing II.
 4 credits.
 FA